School-aged Immunisations

 The Td/IPV vaccine also known as the teenage booster or the 3-in-1 vaccine, is given as a single injection into the upper arm to boost your child’s protection against three separate diseases: tetanus, diphtheria and polio.

-The two vaccinations (Td/IPV & MenACWY) are given together, one in each arm.
+These two vaccinations (Td/IPV & MenACWY) are given together, one in each arm.

 Measles, Mumps and Rubella vaccination (MMR)

 Measles, Mumps and Rubella are spread through coughs and sneezes or through close contact with an infected person.
-Symptoms from these illnesses can last from 7-14 days.

 They can be very serious illnesses for some people leading to hospitalisation and long-term complications.

-If your child has not previously had a combined MMR vaccine you may be contacted by the School age immunisation team to be offered an MMR vaccination alternatively if your child has had no MMR vaccinations or only had one dose you can contact your GP to arrange to catch up doses.
+If your child has not previously had a combined MMR vaccine you may be contacted by the School age immunisation team to be offered an MMR vaccination

 If your child has already had one dose when they were younger, they will only need one further dose to complete the course.